 The Income tax Act (Chapter 323 of the Laws of Zambia) is the legislation that governs Income tax in Zambia.
 Income tax is tax on profits made by Limited Companies, Partnerships and Self-Employed individuals as well as on emoluments earned by employees.
-All profit making organizations (Limited Companies and businesses carried on by Individuals or partnerships) have an obligation to pay Income tax on their profits.
-Similarly, all individuals in employment have an obligation under this Act to pay tax on their emoluments.
+All profit making persons have an obligation to pay Income tax on their profits.
+Similarly, all individuals in employment have an obligation under the Income Tax Act to pay tax on their emoluments.
 An overview of some of the contents of the Income Tax Act are as follows:

-If the taxpayer is unsuccessful, he/she may appeal to the Revenue Appeals Tribunal (RAT) for further determination.
+If the taxpayer is unsuccessful, he/she may appeal to the Tax Appeals Tribunal (TAT) for further determination.

 Taxation of Business profits